 Funding Research Opportunities Grant

 The purpose of this grant is to provide support for technical services law librarians to perform research or assessment projects which will enhance our profession.
-The OBS/TS FROG (Funding Research Opportunities Grant) Committee will award up to $1,000 in grants in a single year.
+The LSRD/TS FROG (Funding Research Opportunities Grant) Committee will award up to $1,000 in grants in a single year.
 Click here for a list of grants awarded in the past, and other possible ideas.

 - Applicants must be American Association of Law Libraries (AALL) members.

-- Preference for grant awards will be given to current members of OBS or TS-SIS, but shall not be limited to those SISs.
+- Preference for grant awards will be given to current members of LSRD or TS-SIS, but shall not be limited to those SISs.
 Evidence that the research and subsequent publication will directly or indirectly benefit technical services law librarianship must be shown.

 - Participation in this program shall not be denied to any applicant on account of race, color, religion, sex, age, national origin, disability or sexual orientation.